MicrosoftDocs/VBA-Docs/api/Outlook.MailItem.Sender.md

 # MailItem.Sender Property (Outlook)

-Returns or sets an [AddressEntry](Outlook.AddressEntry.md) object that corresponds to the user of the account from which the[MailItem](Outlook.MailItem.md) is sent.
+Returns or sets an [AddressEntry](Outlook.AddressEntry.md) object that corresponds to the user of the account from which the [MailItem](Outlook.MailItem.md) is sent.
 Read/write.

 ## Syntax